What is an ecological assessment

 Preliminary ecological survey

 Also known as a site walkover, site assessment, constraints survey or scoping survey.
-This is a visit to the site to assess the species, habitats and features present.
+This is a visit conducted by a professional ecologist to the site to assess the species, habitats and features present.

 This information is used to identify potential ecological impacts, determine the requirement for further surveys and if appropriate, recommend suitable mitigation and enhancement measures to address the impacts identified.
 Following a Preliminary Ecological Appraisal it may be necessary to undertake further ecological surveys to gather information on notable or protected species or habitats that may be impacted by the development.
 If the development is subject to the Town & Country Planning (Environmental Impact Assessment) Regulations 2011, an Environmental Impact Assessment will be required.